Shoreline closes $35M series B - Read the details

 But they happen a lot.

 Suppose you've assessed your team's current capacity and have determined that implementing runbook automation on your own may not be feasible due to limited resources.
-In that case, an RBA platform can simplify the effort by providing pre-built scripts that integrate with many of the technologies SREs use.
+In that case, a runbook automation tool can simplify the effort by providing pre-built scripts that integrate with many of the technologies SREs use.

-With an RBA platform, there are a few essential capabilities you'll want to ensure it has:
+With a runbook automation tool, there are a few essential capabilities you'll want to ensure it has:

 Bottom line—you want a solution that encourages agility and doesn't pigeonhole you into remediating only specific problems and only so far.

-It's also important to note that, while most RBA platforms claim to support both human-in-the-loop and end-to-end automation, many are only practical for human-in-the-loop.
+It's also important to note that, while most runbook automation platforms claim to support both human-in-the-loop and end-to-end automation, many are only practical for human-in-the-loop.
 Surprisingly, the big difference between these platforms and those that genuinely enable end-to-end isn’t in the automation—it’s in the alarm precision.
-Selecting an RBA platform that helps you create more precise alarms will allow you to have the confidence to transition to end-to-end automation down the road.
+Selecting a runbook automation tool that helps you create more precise alarms will allow you to have the confidence to transition to end-to-end automation down the road.
 Platforms that don't give you the option to construct exact alarms may not provide the certainty you need to move away from human-in-the-loop.

 Armed with the learnings from this guide, you can confidently make the case to your CTO that it's time to transition away from laborious, manual runbooks and towards automation.
 Not only will your company be able to save costs, boost innovation, and improve customer satisfaction, but you'll also give your DevOps and SRE teams the support they need.
 No more late-night calls to fix the same old issues!

 Ready to get started?
 Shoreline's RBA Platform supports human-in-the-loop and end-to-end automation with precise alarms, so you can ease your way into automating remediations in seconds, not weeks.
-Get started today with a free trial.
+Schedule time to talk with us, and we can get you set up with a free trial.